appgardenstudios/hyaline-github-app-config/.github/apps/_hyaline/README.md

 # Hyaline GitHub App
-The Hyaline GitHub App listens to Pull Request webhook events from configured repositories and triggers [_Check PR](../../workflows/_check-pr.yml) and [_Extract](../../workflows/_extract.yml) workflows in the forked configuration repository.
+The Hyaline GitHub App listens to Pull Request webhook events from configured repositories and triggers [_Check PR](../../workflows/_check-pr.yml) and [_Extract](../../workflows/_extract.yml) workflows in the your `hyaline-github-app-config` repo instance.

 The GitHub App uses [Hono](https://hono.dev/), which is a batteries included JavaScript runtime that can be deployed to a variety of [platforms](https://hono.dev/docs/getting-started/basic).

 ## GitHub App Installation

-### 1. Fork Config
+### 1. Create a `hyaline-github-app-config` repo instance
-Fork the [appgardenstudios/hyaline-github-app-config](https://github.com/appgardenstudios/hyaline-github-app-config) repository into your org or personal account.
+Go to the [appgardenstudios/hyaline-github-app-config](https://github.com/appgardenstudios/hyaline-github-app-config) repository, click "Use this template," and create a new repository in your org or personal account.
 You will need to set this up as described in the main [README.md](../../../README.md).

 ### 2. Create GitHub App
 Sign in to GitHub and create a new GitHub App in your organization or personal account.
-It MUST belong to the same account as the `hyaline-github-app-config` repository you forked above.
+It MUST belong to the same account as the `hyaline-github-app-config` repository you created above.
 You will need to supply/configure the following when creating the app:

 - **GitHub App name** - Choose a valid name for this app (e.g. `hyaline-github-app-<my-org>`)
-- **Homepage URL** - Use your own website or the URL for your forked configuration repo from Step 0
+- **Homepage URL** - Use your own website or the URL for your `hyaline-github-app-config` repo instance from Step 1
 - **Webhook > Active** - Uncheck this for now (this will be configured in Step 4)
 - **Permissions** - Leave this empty for now (this will be configured in Step 4)
 - **Where can this GitHub App be installed?** - Leave this set to "Only on this account"